Vaibhavjn1311/Face-Recognition-and-Emotion-Classification/README.md

-# SMAI Assignment 2: Face and Emotion Recognition
+Face and Emotion Recognition

 ## Overview
-This assignment covers essential statistical methods in artificial intelligence, focusing on face recognition and emotion classification tasks.
+This project covers essential statistical methods in artificial intelligence, focusing on face recognition and emotion classification tasks.
 You will use binary classification for face recognition and multiclass classification for emotion recognition.

 ## Setup & Requirements
 - Use WandB for metrics and plots